jvgalvin/Portfolio/Bitcoin_Whale_Analysis/README.md

 # Purpose
 The purpose of this personal project is to practice ingesting data from multiple sources, processing and preparing data for a machine learning task, and implementing a machine learning model.

+# Date
+This project was completed in May 2021.

 # Context
 Several articles indicate that a subset of BitCoin addresses have the power to manipulate the value of the currency.
 These addresses are dubbed the BitCoin "whales."
 I determined that if one could accurately predict when the whales would sell the currency, one could short the currency beforehand to make a profit.
 I hypothesized that fluctuations in the price of BTC may influence when whales buy and sell the currency.